 The School recognises that listening to children/young people is an important and essential part of safeguarding them against abuse and neglect.
-We will seek to develop resilience in the children and ensure that they are aware that they can seek help and support.
+We will seek to develop resilience in the children and ensure that they are aware that they can seek help and support and that their concerns will be taken seriously.